How to Begin Your Zero Trust Journey

 What to do, specifically?

 Elisity is the right partner for organizations ready to take the first steps in the Zero Trust journey.
-At this crucial time when the “now normal” flipped the proportion of remote workers vs. on-prem workers, piloting our Secure Access Anywhere solution can be the ideal first step.
+At this crucial time when the “now normal” flipped the proportion of remote workers vs. on-prem workers, piloting Cognitive Trust for Workforce Anywhere can be the ideal first step.
 A crawl, walk, run strategy to implement Zero Trust across an entire organization, and its supply chain, can start with these remote workers and third-party supply-chain vendors.
 Elisity provides the missing link between visibility and enforcement to enable adaptive trust.
 With Elisity Cognitive Trust, organizations of all sizes gain more intelligent control over access to all their technology assets:

 It is always better to show than tell: request a personalized demo today to see if the security mesh developed by Elisity is the right fit for your Zero Trust strategy.